When choosing an attorney where do you start?

 Professionalism may be the most important characteristic in finding the RIGHT attorney!
 Why?
 Well most individuals in this industry/profession carry a certain persona which is visible in the community, on the internet, and the most common place…the office!
-An attorney, or their staff should manage themselves with pride.
+A criminal defense lawyer in Delaware, or their staff should manage themselves with pride.
 Their intentions should be clear and concise.
 Finally, their processes should have a detailed objective and methodology.

 If you feel comfortable, this is one of the first stages of knowing you are making the right decision.

 Although this characteristic may not be obviously apparent through a discussion when meeting with the attorney, it would be apparent due to their past experiences.
 When meeting with an attorney about your situation don’t feel ashamed to ask about cases they have struggled with and what they learned from it.